Toleration policy regarding soft drugs and coffee shops

 New rules on cannabis and coffee shops

-To combat drug-related crime and nuisance, a new toleration rule was introduced on 1 January 2013: only 'residents of the Netherlands' are permitted to visit coffee shops and purchase cannabis there.
+To combat drug-related crime and nuisance, the Dutch government introduced a new toleration rule on 1 January 2013: only 'residents of the Netherlands' are permitted to visit coffee shops and purchase cannabis there.
 A resident of the Netherlands is someone who lives in a Dutch municipality and is registered there.
+Whether this rule is actively enforced differs from municipality to municipality.

 Coffee shop owner responsible for checks

-Coffee shop owners are required to check that all those admitted to the shop, and allowed to purchase cannabis there, are residents of the Netherlands aged 18 years or older.
+Coffee shop owners are required to check whether all those admitted to the shop, and allowed to purchase cannabis there, are residents of the Netherlands aged 18 years or older.
 They should check these facts, for instance, by asking the person to produce a valid identity document or residence permit, in combination with an extract from the municipal population register.
+Whether this rule is actively enforced differs from municipality to municipality.

 Growing cannabis plants for personal consumption

 It is against the law to grow marijuana and cannabis plants.
 In cases where no more than 5 plants are grown for personal consumption, the police will generally only seize the plants.
-If more than 5 plants are found, the police may prosecute.
+If more than 5 plants are found, the Public Prosecution Service will prosecute.

 In combating cannabis growing, the police collaborate with organisations including housing associations, the Tax and Customs Administration, and energy companies.
 Tenants found to be growing cannabis may be evicted.
 The energy company will impose an additional retrospective assessment on those who illegally tap electricity.